xiyuanyang-code/ProbeCode/README.md

     - [ ] Finish MCP resources settings
     - [ ] Finish MCP Sampling
     - Relevant Web: [MCP Components](https://huggingface.co/learn/mcp-course/en/unit1/key-concepts)

+- [ ] Fix: relative file path and using pip to install
+    - [ ] Make the package can be run in any folder
+    - [ ] Make the package can be installed with `pip install -e .`
+    - [ ] Fix the problem for relative file path

 ## Structure